everysight-maverick/samples/README.md

 This repository contains sample projects for IOS and Android applications for the Everysight's Maverick Smart Glasses.

-The Samples are compatible with the **latest Maverick SDK version**.
+The Samples are compatible with the **latest Maverick SDK version**

+> If you need samples compatible with older SDK versions, please check-out the required branch.

 Each sample demonstrates one main feature and, for your convenience, has a built in UI functionalities of: